eyeonus/Trade-Dangerous/README.txt

          --to Beagle2
          --to lhs64

+		 --shorten" (requires --to)
+        Will show routes with fewer hops than the maximum if they produce a better gpt e.g.
+				--to Beagle2 --hops 4 --shorten

      --towards <goal system>
        Builds a route that tries to shorten the distance from your origin and goal.
 Destinations that would increase the distance are ignored.